Teaching students to use AI responsibly

 - deep and meaningful learning.

 AI can impact all of these themes and principles for learning.
-Further relying on AI for specific activities can undermine skills in that area, for example writing skills can deterioriate if students rely on AI for this work rather than practicing these skills.
+Further relying on AI for specific activities can undermine skills in that area, for example writing skills can deteriorate if students rely on AI for this work rather than practicing these skills.

 These concerns about AI supporting learning are well founded.
 Research projects demonstrated that AI can be used to either help or hinder learning.
 For example, recent advances in AI have been valuable in feedback simulations for teacher education, as personal tutors for school students in Nigeria and Turkish school students and for enhancing writing productivity.
 Alongside this there are a range of projects demonstrating ways to use AI to avoid or minimise learning.